 Founder, Senior Vice President

-As early as 1993, Working Woman magazine named Tillotson one of the top 10 female business owners in the U.S. In 2001, Feminine Fortunes magazine awarded her the honor of being one of just 50 "Women of the New Millennium" alongside Katie Couric, Oprah Winfrey, and Sandra Day O'Connor.
+As early as 1993, Working Woman magazine named Sandie Tillotson one of the top 10 female business owners in the U.S. In 2001, Feminine Fortunes magazine awarded her the honor of being one of just 50 "Women of the New Millennium" alongside Katie Couric, Oprah Winfrey, and Sandra Day O'Connor.

-Tillotson is also involved in many philanthropic efforts.
+Sandie is also involved in many philanthropic efforts.
 She is a trustee of the Nu Skin Force for Good Foundation, a private foundation established to improve the lives of children by offering them hope for a life free from disease, illiteracy and poverty.
-Tillotson also serves as vice president of Seacology, an international environmental non-profit organization that focuses on saving endangered species, habitats and cultures of islands throughout the world.
+She also serves as vice president of Seacology, an international environmental non-profit organization that focuses on saving endangered species, habitats and cultures of islands throughout the world.

 Steven J. Lund

-Executive Chairman of the Board, Executive Director of Nourish the Children
+Co-Founder, Executive Chairman of the Board, Executive Director of Nourish the Children

-Lund has also served in various other roles at the company including vice chairman of the board from 2006 to 2012 and president and chief executive officer from 1996 to 2003.
-He also served as executive vice president of Nu Skin International.
+Steven J. Lund serves as executive chairman of the board for Nu Skin Enterprises.
+As an early co-founder, Steve has served in multiple roles at the company including vice chairman of the board from 2006 to 2012, president and CEO from 1996 to 2003, and executive vice president of Nu Skin International.